ikhvorost/DLog/README.md

 ## Interval

-`interval` measures performance of your code by time durations and logs a detailed message with accumulated statistics:
+`interval` measures performance of your code by a running time and logs a detailed message with accumulated statistics:

 ``` swift
 for _ in 0..<10 {